 DOT&PF must make available and solicit comments on the Draft EIS after it is prepared.
-A Notice of Availability is filed with the U.S. Environmental Protection Agency (EPA) for publication in the Federal Register (40 CFR 1506.9).
-The Notice of Availability specifies the locations where the EIS can be reviewed (required: DOT&PF regional office; optional: local public library, DOT&PF website, community center, and other similar locations).
+A Notice of Availability is filed with the U.S. Environmental Protection Agency (EPA) for publication in the Federal Register (40 CFR 1506.10).
+The Notice of Availability specifies the locations where the EIS can be reviewed (required: DOT&PF regional office and project website; optional: local public library, community center, and other similar locations).
 The Notice of Availability also identifies the public comment period for the EIS, which will be not less than 45 days and not more than 60 days, unless DOT&PF establishes a different deadline, with the agreement of all participating agencies.
-DOT&PF may also extend the comment deadline for good cause (23
+DOT&PF may also extend the comment deadline for good cause (23 USC 139(g)(2)).

-USC 139(g)(2)).
 The notice will state where comments are to be sent (23 CFR 771.123(i)).

-If the project has impacts to floodplains, wetlands, Section 4(f) properties, and/or Section 106 properties, incorporate language in the Notice of Availability to cover the public notification requirements for these topics.
+If the project has impacts to floodplains, wetlands, Section 4(f) properties, or Section 106 properties, incorporate language in the Notice of Availability to cover the public notification requirements for these topics.
 The Notice of Availability should include standard language from the Civil Rights Office to address Title VI compliance and ADA accessibility.

-The Notice of Availability of the Draft EIS should also be published locally, in locations such as a local or regional newspaper, within a project mailer to residents in appropriate project area zip codes, and/or on the State of Alaska Online Public Notices website.
+The Notice of Availability of the Draft EIS should also be published locally, in locations such as a local or regional newspaper, within a project mailer to residents in appropriate project area zip codes, and on the State of Alaska OPN website.

-If DOT&PF is considering the issuance of a combined Final EIS/ROD for the project, DOT&PF must provide notice on the cover of the Draft EIS of its intent to follow this approach: "DOT&PF will issue a single Final Environmental Impact Statement and Record of Decision document pursuant to Pub.
+If DOT&PF is considering the issuance of a combined Final EIS/ROD for the project, DOT&PF must provide notice on the cover of the Draft EIS of its intent to follow this approach:

+"DOT&PF will issue a single Final Environmental Impact Statement and Record of Decision document pursuant to Pub.
 L. 112-141, 126 Stat.
 405, Section 1319(b) unless DOT&PF determines statutory criteria or practicability considerations preclude issuance of the combined document pursuant to Section 1319."

-For additional information on the combined Final EIS/ROD, see USDOT's Final Guidance on MAP-21 Section 1319 Accelerated Decisionmaking in Environmental Reviews.
+For additional information on the combined Final EIS/ROD, see USDOT's Guidance on the Use of Combined Final Environmental Impact Statements/Records of Decision and Errata Sheets in National Environmental Policy Act Reviews.
 Additionally, if DOT&PF is considering the use of this approach it must identify a preferred alternative in the Draft EIS.

 Notices should be combined when applicable.
-It is DOT&PF standard practice to publish a combined notification for a Notice of Availability and Notice of Public Hearing, if one is held.
+It is DOT&PF standard practice to publish a combined notification for a Notice of Availability and Notice of Public Hearing if one is held.